Who is Envision?

-While headquartered at the National Ministry Center in Toronto ON, Envision Canada currently has 8 International and 3 Domestic Sites.
+While headquartered at the National Ministry Center in Toronto ON, Envision Canada currently has 1 Domestic and 12 International Sites.
 Feel free to prayerfully read and research each one, asking God where your skills, interests and timing might fit best.

 Envision Canada also has the capability of sending you almost anywhere C&MA workers are located.

 If you have a strong desire to go somewhere we don’t have a site, just let us know!